SirwanAfifi/sirwanafifi.github.io/_posts/2017-06-04-SQL-Server-on-Linux-in-Docker-on-a-Mac.md

 Personally I use `mssql` extension for Visual Studio Code. becuase it's really easy to use so you don't have to write your queries in command line mode.
 If you have not already installed this extension, all you need to do is press `⌘ + P` and type `ext install mssql` then press enter to install it.

-In order to connect and query your database you need to first write your SQL queries into a `SQL` file in VS Code then press `⌘ + Shift + P` then choose `Create Connection Profile`, follow the prompts to specify the connection properties for the new connection profile.
+In order to connect and query your database first, you need to write your SQL queries into a `SQL` file in VS Code then press `⌘ + Shift + P` then choose `Create Connection Profile`, follow the prompts to specify the connection properties for the new connection profile.
 At the end you should have following settings:
 {% highlight jsonnet %}
 {
     "mssql.connections": [